Center for Inquiry

-The Center for Inquiry (CFI) is a U.S. nonprofit organization that works to mitigate belief in pseudoscience and the paranormal and to fight the influence of religion in government.
+The Center for Inquiry (CFI) is an American 501(c)(3) nonprofit advocacy group that works to defend science and critical thinking and fight the influence of religion in government.

 History

 The Center for Inquiry was established in 1991 by atheist philosopher and author Paul Kurtz.
 It brought together two organizations: the Committee for the Scientific Investigation of Claims of the Paranormal (founded by Kurtz in 1976) and the Council for Secular Humanism (founded by Kurtz in 1980).
 The Center for Inquiry Inc was registered as a tax-exempt nonprofit organization in April 2001.

 Kurtz, a humanist who founded CFI to offer a positive alternative to religion, led the organization for thirty years.
 In 2009, Kurtz said he was forced out of CFI after conflict with Ronald A. Lindsay, a corporate lawyer hired to become CEO in 2008.

 Robyn Blumner succeeded Lindsay as CEO in January 2016 when CFI announced that it was merging with the Richard Dawkins Foundation for Reason and Science.